 5. Allow them to create non-work-related groups

 Aside from being co-workers, your employees have common hobbies, interests and other similarities.
 Create groups for sports, games and interests.
 You can have a group for pet lovers, parents, runners, hobbyists, arts and crafts enthusiasts, prayers and any other demographic in your office.
+But don’t forget about your remote workforce, check out our list of virtual team building games for remote employees.

 6. Create polls and questions